ryanjonathanb/ryanjonathanb.github.io/_posts/2016-09-04-alchemy-of-returns.md

 _Luck_ - there's a reason why we say "Good luck on your ____".
 A good luck can make up for all the deficiencies in the investment; a bad luck can cause loss in what otherwise is a good business.

-* A note on _returns_: I am talking about _absolute returns_ here; that is, the _ultimate amount_ of what is received, i.e. the whether or not you passed that test you're studying for, or how much life satisfaction working for 20 years in corporate finance brings.
+\* A note on _returns_: I am talking about _absolute returns_ here; that is, the _ultimate amount_ of what is received, i.e. the whether or not you passed that test you're studying for, or how much life satisfaction working for 20 years in corporate finance brings.
+Not to be mistaken for relative returns, i.e. a 1% return in a day is relatively higher than a 20% return in a year, but in absolute terms, the 20% return is better.

 Finally, you may as well skip this article go watch _[The Big Short](http://www.imdb.com/title/tt1596363/)_ to see the formula in action.